-The Mi’kmaq names of the districts of Mi’kma’ki is Kespukwitk, Sikepne’katik, Eski’kewaq, Unama’kik, Piktuk aqq Epekwitk, Sikniktewaq, and Kespe’kewaq.
-Today this geographical area covers Nova Scotia, Prince Edward Island, the Gaspé Peninsula of Quebec, the north shore of New Brunswick to the Saint John River watershed, eastern Maine, part of Newfoundland, the islands in the Gulf of Saint Lawrence and St. Pierre, Miquelon.
+The Mi’kmaq Nation originates from the people who discovered and settled Turtle Island (the Americas) about 30,000 years ago.
+Mi’kma’ki, Turtle Island is the unceded territory of the Mi’kmaq Nation that includes the villages of Kespukwitk, Sikepne’katik, Eski’kewaq, Unama’kik, Piktuk aqq Epekwitk, Sikniktewaq, and Kespe’kewaq.
+Today this geographical area covers Nova Scotia, Prince Edward Island, the Gaspé Peninsula of Quebec, the North Shore of New Brunswick to the Saint John River watershed, Eastern Maine, part of Newfoundland, the Islands in the Gulf of Saint Lawrence and St. Pierre, Miquelon.

-The Mi’kmaq Tribe is governed by the Santé Mawiómi (Grand Council) which includes the kji’saqmaw (Grand Chief), a Putus (Wampum and Treaty Holder), and a kji’keptan (Grand Captain (advisor on political affairs) and a keptan or saqmaw, a Chief of each district of Mi’kma’ki.
+The Mi’kmaq Nation is governed by the Santé Mawiómi (Grand Council) which includes the kji’saqmaw (Grand Chief), a Putus (Wampum Holder), and a kji’keptan (Grand Captain (advisor on political affairs) and a keptan or saqmaw, a Chief of each village of Mi’kma’ki.

 kji’saqmaw Anli Maopeltoog met Jacques Cartier in 1534, if kji’saqmaw Anli Maopeltoog was 100 years old when he died September 18, 1611, then he would have been about 23 years of age in 1534.
 It is possible that kji’saqmaw Anli Maopeltoog’s father was kji’saqmaw in 1534.